LegumeFederation/cvitjs/README.md

 ### General Setup

-The steps for setting up a GCViT instance consists of downloading and installing the application, server configuration, and data preparation.
-The GCViT repository includes example data from soybean.
+The steps for setting up a GCViT instance consists of downloading and installing the application, configuring the server, and data preparation.
+The GCViT repository includes example data from soybean consisting of these files: SNP data is in `assets/SoySNP50k_TestFile_named.vcf,` the backbone chromosomes are defined in `ui/cvit_assets/data/soySnp/gm_backbone.gff,` and the CViTjs image is configured with `ui/cvit_assets/data/soySnp/soySnp.conf.`

 #### Configuring the Service
 No matter which method you intend to run GCViT, configuration of the Go backend service is the same.
 The default configuration file is `config/assetsconfig.yaml` and it has the following format: